Show Dogs is just pulled down tremendously by terrible production value, and the fact it uses so many talking animals

 Will Arnett and Natasha Lyonne try their utmost to make it feel somewhat satirical and meaningful, but too much of the script relies on slapstick comedy, which is transferred to the screen particularly badly.

 Some of the animals are far more disturbing than the leading pack, and there is undeniable let up in ridiculousness through the conversations between Arnett and Lyonne, who seemingly understand the idiocies of the film and what it represents.

-There will be laughs for the little ones, and Arnett’s distinctive voice is only topped by Patrick Warburton in modern day cinema.
-Show Dogs is just pulled down tremendously by terrible production value, and the fact it uses so many talking animals.
+There will be laughs for the little ones, and Arnett’s distinctive voice is only topped by Patrick Warburton in modern day cinema, but Show Dogs is just pulled down tremendously by terrible production value, and the fact it uses so many bloody talking animals.